New Binomial Identities for Fibonacci, Lucas, and Generalized Fibonacci Sequences with Multiple Indices: Conclusion

 \section{Conclusion}

 In this paper, explicit binomial identities for computing multiple-index terms $F_{nm}, L_{nm}$, and $G_{nm}$ via $L_n$ are rigorously proven.
 It is shown that the application of Waring's formulas to the classical Binet's formula allows bypassing recursive computations and obtaining direct combinatorial representations.
 The transition to the binomial form in the generalized Fibonacci sequence is particularly notable: algebraic transformations demonstrate the reduction of two independent sums to the use of adjacent binomial coefficients.
 The obtained results can be applied to the algorithmic optimization of computations and are of independent interest in the theory of symmetric polynomials and combinatorics.
+Interactive materials, bilingual pages, and related publications are available on the author's website \cite{vorobtsov_portfolio}.